CenturyLinkCloud/clc-go-cli/README.md

 * [Install Go](https://golang.org/).
 * Install Godep: `go get github.com/tools/godep`.
 * Clone this repo (do **not** use `go get`).
 * [Ensure your $GOPATH is set correctly](http://golang.org/cmd/go/#hdr-GOPATH_environment_variable).
 Working in a clean environment without any other packages on $GOPATH is highly encouraged to avoid conflicts with the dependencies of the tool.
 Using a [gvm tool](https://github.com/moovweb/gvm) is a good choice for setting up a clean environment.
+Also, gvm is a convenient tool for installing cross-compilation prerequisites.
 * Install dependencies with Godep: enter the repo's root and `godep restore`.
 * Install go vet: `go get code.google.com/p/go.tools/cmd/vet`.